mapleque/vpsagent/README.md

 An agent service for VPS with http api, which will help you to run a set of commands on your VPS by using http request.

+It only support vps with linux or darwin os now.

 ## Security

 1. Using TLS on network transport.